-The Draft MP, Draft FONSI and EA were released to the public, Tribes and interested parties on June 5th, 2018 for a 21 day review period, which was extended 14 days until July 10, 2018.
-Eighteen comments were received during the review period.
-Comments were evaluated, with comment responses becoming an attachment to the final FONSI.
-The MP, FONSI and EA can be viewed on the Corps website at:
+The Draft MP, Draft FONSI and EA were released to the public, Tribes and interested parties on June 5th, 2018 for a 21 day review period.
+Comments received from review of the Draft MP, Draft FONSI and EA would be summarized, with comment responses becoming an attachment to the final FONSI.
+The Draft MP, Draft FONSI and EA can be viewed on the Corps website at: